jntm7/hackernews-discord/README.md

 # HackerNews Discord Bot

-This application fetches and shares top stories from HackerNew for Discord servers.
+This application fetches and shares top stories from HackerNews for Discord servers.
 It provides automatic hourly updates and allows users to manually fetch news or search for stories by keyword.

 ## Features